-Marriage expert and creator of divorcebusting.com, Michele Weiner-Davis, and her husband Jim have been married for more than 30 years.
-Since Weiner-Davis is an expert, one might assume being married for almost four decades would be easy.
+Marriage expert and creator of divorcebusting.com, Michele Weiner-Davis, and her husband, Jim, have been married for more than 30 years.
+Since Weiner-Davis is an expert, you might assume that marriage would be easy.

-“Expert or not, marriage is hard work,” said Weiner-Davis.
+“Expert or not, marriage is hard work,” says Weiner-Davis.
 “At times you consider quitting.
 Creating a lasting marriage is a humbling experience.
 It is part skill, part luck, elbow grease and blind determination.”

 Having devoted her life work to helping couples, Weiner-Davis knows that all marriages go through stages and predictable crises.

-The first stage of marriage is typically filled with passion.
-Starry-eyed in love with your mate, you finish each other’s sentences and annoying things are usually overlooked.
+Starry-eyed in love with your mate, you finish each other’s sentences and usually overlook annoying things.
 At no other time in your relationship is your feeling of well-being and physical desire for each other as intense.
 The newness and excitement of the relationship stimulates production of chemicals in your bodies that increase energy, positive attitudes, heighten sexuality and sensuality.

 Finally, stage five.

 “Many couples never get to this stage,” Weiner-Davis states.
 “No longer struggling to define what the marriage should be, there is more peace and harmony.
 You start ‘liking’ your spouse again.
 While both agree marriage hasn’t been easy, there is shared history and you feel proud you’ve weathered the storms.
 You appreciate your partner’s sense of commitment to making your marriage last.
 You begin to appreciate differences between you and your spouse.
 What you don’t appreciate, you find greater acceptance for.
 You realize you have come full circle.”